-- In systems running Windows XP, click "Start > Control Panel > Network Connections". - 2.
-Right-click on the "Wireless Networks" tab.
+In systems running Windows XP, click "Start > Control Panel > Network Connections".

+- 2. Right-click on the "Wireless Networks" tab.
 The "Wireless Network Connection Properties" screen appears.
 Ensure the "Use Windows to configure my wireless network settings" box is checked. - 3.
-Under the "Wireless Networks" tab, click the "Configure" button, and you will see the client card properties screen. - 4.
-For a home or small business user, select "WPA-PSK" under "Network Administration". - Select "TKIP" or "AES" under "Date Encryption".
-This setting will have to be identical to the Wireless G Router or access point that you set up. - 6.
-Type in your encryption key in the "Network key" box.
+Under the "Wireless Networks" tab, click the "Configure" button, and you will see the client card properties screen. - For a home or small business user, select "WPA-PSK" under "Network Administration". - Select "TKIP" or "AES" under "Date Encryption".
+This setting will have to be identical to the Wireless G Plus Router that you set up. - Type in your encryption key in the "Network key" box.
+Important: Enter your pre-shared key.
+This can be from eight